nils-ballmann/python-coding-tools/README.md

 file.
 The automatic command execution on saving a python file can also be disabled in the configuration.

-## Extension Settings

-This extension contributes the following settings:

-### Update module variable

-* `python-coding-tools.update-module-variable.enableOnSave`: Enable/Disable the
-  automatic update of a module variable on saving a python file.
-* `python-coding-tools.update-module-variable.variableName`: Name of the module
-  variable which should be updated.
-* `python-coding-tools.update-module-variable.dateTimeFmt`: Specify the DateTime
-  format in moment.js notation.

 ## Usage

 For those, who never have used this feature with Eclipse and PyDev, here is a